skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 7th of Last Summer, 1501dy {.date}

 It's morning.
 All were up late and trickle into the tavern around nine.
 Beck is very hung over.
-Eomer explains what he saw.
+Eomier explains what he saw.
 He wants them to split up, try to get papers, try to find out about Endo.
 He explains about the soldiers with the helmets and asks the cleric to see what he can discover about them.